htw-imi-showtime/showtime-website/content/ws21/master/m3-intelligentes-bilanzkreismanagement/future.md

 - Data archives

 #### Custom calculations
-The provided data could be used to perform even more considerable calculations that help the user's decision making.
+The decision-making could be used to perform even more considerable calculations that help the user's decision-making.
 For this purpose, adding another widget which provides different views like tables and allows to run custom calculations and functions on the contained data might be a valuable solution.

 {{</section>}}